joshishaswat/MSU-Unmanned-Systems/README.md

 ## Finished code for two projects developed in the Michigan State University Unmanned Systems team.

-The following projects aid in completing missions on a fully autonomous drone.
+The following projects aid in completing missions on a fully autonomous drone:

 1. Auto Photo Capture